 If the dissertation proposal is not approved ("fail"), the student may take the examination a second time.
-The student must submit a revised dissertation proposal to his/her committee and the departmental secretary for her/his permanent file, distribute a new abstract to all sociology faculty, and schedule a new examination time and place in the same manner specified above.
+The student must submit a revised dissertation proposal to their committee and the Graduate Secretary for their permanent file, distribute a new abstract to all sociology faculty, and schedule a new examination time and place in the same manner specified above.
 Students who fail a second time must petition the Committee to take the examination a third time.